TikhonJelvis/website/drafts/Structure-your-Errors/index.md

     While this is strictly a matter of style—both declarations define the same type—I believe the GADT-style syntax is *so much clearer* (and more flexible to boot) that the other syntax should be considered obsolete.

-The `SomeError` type lets me wrap a value of *any* type into an `Error` without needing to manage any visible type variables.
-Going back to my Avro example, if I have an error `e ∷ AvroError`, I can wrap that into our base `Error` type with `OtherError (SomeError e)`.
-Now functions in the `AvroConfig` module can have types compatible with the rest of our codebase:
+`SomeError` lets me wrap a value of *any* type into an `Error` without needing to manage any visible type variables.
+Going back to my Avro example, if I have an error `e ∷ AvroError`, I can turn that into an `Error` value with `OtherError (SomeError e)`.
+Functions in the `AvroConfig` module can now have types compatible with the rest of our codebase:

 ```haskell
 avroConfig ∷ MonadError Error m ⇒ FilePath → Avro.Value → m Config